gregdurham/pyconfd/README.md

 There are two main sections, `vars` and `templates`.

 Under `vars` is `env` and `etcd`.
 This describes where the variables will come from.
-In this case we are looking for the environment varialbe `NAME` and assigning it to `name`, we are then using this to populate a template where we want to use the `name` in the string.
+In this case we are looking for the environment variable `NAME` and assigning it to `name`, we are then using this to populate a template where we want to use the `name` in the string.
 I.e. name being `host01` would create `/servers/host01/cluster`.
 We would then contact etcd with this path, and assign the variable to `cluster`.